subdgtl/Monoceros/README.md

 - **Vector** - representing the Diagonal of the Slot
 - **Text** (string) - returns a human-friendly report of the Slot's properties in format:
-  `Slot allows placement of XY modules.
-Slot dimensions are XYZ, center is at XYZ, base plane is XYZ X Y.`
+  `Slot allows placement of XY Modules.
+Slot dimensions are XYZ, center is at XYZ, Base Plane is XYZ X Y.`

 ### 8.2.
 Module